Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Introduction

 \section{Introduction}

-Quantum computers can potentially exploit quantum phenomena like interference and entanglement to rapidly perform calculations intractable on existing classical computers.
-They are expected to be invaluable for tasks such as optimization \cite{Farhi2014Nov,Amaro2022Feb}, simulation of quantum systems \cite{Bauer2020Nov,Cao2019Oct,Ma2020Jul}, attacking cryptographic protocols \cite{Shor2006Jul,Haner2020Apr}, etc. Yet, there is an apparent contradiction at the heart of quantum computing: It exploits quantum phenomena extremely sensitive to noise and imprecision, but its calculations demand extremely low error rates.
-The proposed resolution of this contradiction is fault-tolerant quantum computing \cite{Shor1996,KLZ1998,Preskill1998,AharonovBenOr2008} (see also more recent references like \cite{Aliferis2005Apr,Terhal2015Apr,campbell_roads_2017,Roffe2019Jul,Fowler2012Sep}), which uses many lower-quality {\it physical qubits} to make high-quality {\it logical qubits} by relying on quantum error correction to remove errors.
-Error correction requires the use of many physical qubits for each logical qubit of information, as well as many ancillary qubits and additional operations, resulting in significant resource overheads in the hardware.
-It is thus natural to investigate ways to minimize the resources needed for fault-tolerant quantum computing.
+Quantum computers would exploit quantum phenomena to easily perform certain calculations that existing computers struggle with.
+These could include large optimization problems \cite{Farhi2014Nov,Amaro2022Feb}, simulating quantum systems \cite{Bauer2020Nov,Cao2019Oct,Ma2020Jul}, cracking cryptography \cite{Shor2006Jul,Haner2020Apr}, etc. Yet, there is an apparent contradiction at the heart of quantum computing: It demands errors to be extremely rare, but it exploits quantum phenomena that are extremely sensitive to noise and imprecision.
+This contradiction can be resolved by fault-tolerant quantum computing, which uses quantum error correction to make high-quality {\it logical qubits} out of very many lower-quality {\it physical qubits} \cite{Shor1996,KLZ1998,Preskill1998,AharonovBenOr2008} (see also \cite{Aliferis2005Apr,Fowler2012Sep,Terhal2015Apr,campbell_roads_2017,Roffe2019Jul}).
+This requires a huge resource of physical qubits, leading to a search for ways to minimize such resources without impacting the fault tolerance.

-For error correction to be effective, all quantum operations must be carried out in a fault-tolerant manner (see the precise definition in Sec.~\ref{sec:FTQC}), namely that all circuits must have certain error-propagation properties to ensure errors are removed even with possibly noisy error-correction operations.
-A typical fault-tolerant quantum computing scheme has a computationally universal set of logical operations (gates, state preparations, and measurements) with two distinct types that we refer to as {\it {\normal}} operations and {\it {\magic}} operations. {\Magic} operations are those whose fault-tolerant implementation requires having extra qubits present (in addition to the data qubits upon which the operation is carried out), and these extra qubits must be prepared, verified, and injected as special states called magic states.
-In contrast, {\normal} operations are those whose fault-tolerant implementation does not require such magic states.

-The prototypical example of this {\normal} versus {\magic} dichotomy is found in well-known fault-tolerant quantum computing schemes, including the currently popular surface-code schemes (see, for example, the review articles Refs.~\cite{Fowler2012Sep} and \cite{Terhal2015Apr}), as well as the concatenated scheme of Ref.~\cite{Aliferis2005Apr} based on the 7-qubit code (used as an example in this work).
-There, the {\normal} operations include Clifford gates implemented transversally across physical qubits carrying the quantum information, with the transversality guaranteeing fault tolerance of the operations.
-The magic operations are non-Clifford gates, with the $T$-gate as the most common variety, needed to complete the universal set of logical gates.